DanieleDidino/dailogue_app/README.md

 Thank you for your interest in our project.
 Please note that this is still a prototype and may contain bugs or unfinished features.

-This repository is part of Dailogy, a project aimed at developing tools to detect dysfunctional and toxic language in chat conversations and provide suggestions to make the language more respectful and inclusive.
+This project aimed at developing tools to detect dysfunctional and toxic language in chat conversations and provide suggestions to make the language more respectful and inclusive.

 ## Table of Contents